Interesting Facts About Rolex and its Brand History

 Founded in 1905 by Hans Wilsdorf, a German, and his English brother-in-law Alfred Davis, the company that would go on to become Rolex was originally christened, you’ll be amazed to learn, ‘Wilsdorf and Davis’.

-Operating from premises in Hatton Garden, London’s prestigious jewelry quarter, they were initially involved with watch assembly—sourcing the best parts from a number of different Swiss manufacturers and combining them inside English watchcases.
-The resulting fine timepieces were then bought by jewelers who would sell them on under their own name.
+They Operated from premises in Hatton Garden, London’s prestigious jewelry quarter.
+Initially, they participated in the watch assembly.
+They sourced the best parts from a number of different Swiss manufacturers and combined them inside English watchcases.
+As a result, jewelers bought the resulting fine timepieces and sold them under their own name.

 It wasn’t until three years later that the company started making its own watches and adopted the name Rolex.
 In 1919, following World War 1 and the resulting astronomical hike in import and export taxes in Britain, production finally shifted to Geneva where it has remained ever since.